digcoins/digcoin/whitepaper.md

 <a name="digtoken"></a>
 # The DIG Token

 The DIG token is an eco-friendly mineable token with a fixed maximum rate of inflation, which inherits all of the underlying security properties of the network on which it is built.
-The purpose of the DIG token is to provide the EOS ecosystem with a single-purpose currency token with which users and dApp developers alike can leverage whenever applicable, rather than having to deal with the complications, security risks, and pitfalls of the prevailing custom token model.
+The purpose of the DIG token is to provide the EOS ecosystem with a single-purpose currency token which users and dApp developers alike can leverage whenever applicable, rather than having to deal with the complications, security risks, and pitfalls of the prevailing custom token model.

 <a name="deploy"></a>
 ## Secure Deployment